Abhishek-17/Summarizing-online-conversations/README.md

 #Files/Folders and their Descriptions

-1. annotation.xml: tagged xml corpus
+1. annotation.xml: tagged xml corpus

-2. centroid_coherence.py: calculated the centroid-coherence of the sentences in the thread
+2. centroid_coherence.py: calculates the centroid-coherence of the sentences in the thread

 3. createTestDataset.py: generates the test dasta from the test xml file in the format suitable to feed to the nltk naive bayes classifier.